filpatterson/DSL_laboratory_works/3_LexerScanner/task.md

 ## Objectives:
 1. Understand what lexical analysis [1] is.
 2. Get familiar with the inner workings of a lexer/scanner/tokenizer.
 3. Implement a sample lexer and show how it works.

+**Note:** Just because too many students were showing me the same idea of lexer for a calculator, I've decided to specify requirements for such case.
+Try to make it at least a little more complex.
+Like, being able to pass integers and floats, also to be able to perform trigonometric operations (cos and sin). **But it does not mean that you need to do the calculator, you can pick anything interesting you want**

 ## Implementation tips: